pimlie/nuxt-memwatch/README.md

       async before() {
         memwatch = await getMemwatch()
       },
-      page() {
+      routeCreated() {
         // this probably wont work as you expect
-        // as node will probably be too busy generating pages
+        // as node/v8 will probably be too busy to run the gc
+        // but more importantly there is not really a nuxt hook
+        // available to do this in the right place
-        // and the gc will only run after
+        // This does work however, but the gc call at route `n`
-        // generate.concurrency routes have finished
-        memwatch.gc()
+        // can only clear memory usage by previous routes `< n` memwatch.gc()
       }
     }